percona/pmm-doc/source/faq.rst

 .. note::

-   By default, :ref:`retention <data-retention>` is set to 30 days for Metrics Monitor and to 8 days for Query Analytics.
+   By default, :ref:`retention <data-retention>` is set to 30 days for Metrics Monitor and for Query Analytics.
 Also consider :ref:`disabling table statistics <performance-issues>`, which can greatly decrease Prometheus database size.